ac101illinois/Assignment_Project_Abby_ac101/README.md

 for different coffee shops in the Champaign area.
 I also built a JSON view, as well as an HTML template view for the page.

+Assignment #11 Part 1:
+- For this assignment, I created views which would allow the user to download specific information from my website and export them into both csv and json files.
+The url paths I used for them are: path('export/visits/csv/', export_visits_csv, name='export_visits_csv'), path('export/visits/json/', export_visits_json, name='export_visits_json')
+- My reports page shows summaries of each visit per coffee shop and the amount of minutes spent studying at each coffeeshop, and it displays the total number of visits made throughout all the coffee shops

+Assignment #11 Part 2:
+1. The routes for each of my function and class-based views are protected, meaning they cannot be accessed by an external user without an account.
+This is to keep people from seeing certain information and being able to download user-specific data without their permission
+2. There are no specific public endpoints.
+The only pages non-authenticated users are able to access is the signin/login pages.
+3. The post-login page is the map page, which I thought makes the most sense from a user standpoint, because the first "step" to using the website is to search for coffee shops to visit.
+The post log-out page brings the user to the login page once more
+4. I added the credentials (mohitg2/graingerlibrary) as an account, so they should work
+5. If a user wants to sign up for my website, it functions very similarly to how the instructor's does.
+It will ask for a username and an email.
+It also asks for a password that matches specific requirements, (cannot be too similar to your personal information, cannot be common, must contain 8 characters, etc.) The user then puts in the password again to confirm it, and then you click the "create account" button to finish the signup process.
+Afterward, you are automatically logged in and taken to the map page.